Hellal1997/Bash/README.md

 <!-- ROADMAP -->
 ## Roadmap

+- [x] Support both full and incremental backups.

-- [x] Add Changelog
+- [x] Allow scheduling backups using cron.
-- [x] Add back to top links
+- [ ] Compress and store backup files.
-- [ ] Add Additional Templates w/ Examples
+- [ ]  Handle database authentication securely.
-- [ ] Add "components" document to easily copy & paste sections of the readme
+- [ ]      Optionally, upload backups to a remote server or cloud storage.
 - [ ] Multi-language Support
     - [ ] Chinese
     - [ ] Spanish
+    - [ ] English

 See the [open issues](https://github.com/othneildrew/Best-README-Template/issues) for a full list of proposed features (and known issues).